why shop manta sleep

 Migraines

-A cold eye mask may help numb the pain and lessen inflammation associated with migraines.
-Using temperature therapy is one way of easing migraine symptoms, according to Mayo Clinic(2).
+According to the Mayo Clinic, a cold eye mask may help numb the pain and lessen inflammation associated with migraines.
+Temperature therapy is also one way of easing migraine symptoms2).

-Some cold eye masks run heavier for cold compression.
-The added weight allows the cold to target areas associated with migraines like the forehead and eyes.
+Some cold eye masks are heavier for cold compression.
+The added weight allows the cold to target areas associated with migraines, such as the forehead and eyes.

-A cold mask is a good alternative to oral pain relievers for mild cases.
-But if you suffer from chronic or severe migraines, consider it as complementary to your treatment, not as a replacement.
-And always consult with your migraine specialist prior to use.
+A cold mask is an excellent alternative to oral pain relievers for mild cases.
+But if you suffer from chronic or severe migraines, consider it complementary to your treatment, not a replacement.
+Always consult with your migraine specialist prior to use.

-If you suffer from seasonal allergies or hay fever you know only too well the discomfort of itchy eyes.
-The itchiness is a reaction to allergens like pollen and pet dander, to name a few.
+If you suffer from seasonal allergies or hay fever, you know only too well the discomfort of itchy eyes.
+The itchiness is a reaction to allergens like pollen and pet dander.

 These trigger histamines in the body to act as a defense.
-But as a result cause allergic symptoms, including itchy and watery eyes.
+As a result, they cause allergic symptoms, including itchy and watery eyes.

 A natural reaction is to scratch.
 But it's the last thing you should do when your eyes itch.
 And the reason is your fingers will likely bring your eyes in contact with more allergens.
 Not to mention accidentally causing injury.